I graduated in Electronic Engineering in 1991 and got the PhD in 1995, both at the University of Bologna.

 I am Full Professor at the University of Bologna since 2001, when I founded a research group named Radio Networks (RN) performing scientific/industrial research in the field of the Internet of Things, and Mobile Radio Networks.

-Since then, I have been involved in / responsible for / coordinator of many international projects funded by the European Commission (among them, four Networks of Excellence).
-In the past ten years I was also responsible for contracts with industries (Telecom Italia, NEC, Microsoft, Sadel, Cefla, Smail, and others).
+Since then, I have been involved in / responsible for / coordinator of eleven international projects funded by the European Commission (among them, four Networks of Excellence, three COST Actions).
+I have also been responsible for many contracts with industries (Telecom Italia Mobile, NEC, Microsoft, Sadel, Cefla, Smail, GD/Coesia and others).

-The evolution from GSM (2G) towards 5G makes clear evidence of why these systems are called Mobile Radio (not Wireless) Networks, as the radio channel plays a fundamental role in the design and performance of the entire system.
+The evolution from GSM (2G) towards 6G makes clear evidence of why these systems are called Mobile Radio (not Wireless) Networks, as the radio channel plays a fundamental role in the design and performance of the entire system.